Accessible Transportation Complaints: A Guide

 The CTA may also order corrective measures to address underlying systemic issues.
 For example, the CTA has required transportation service providers to amend their tariffs, policies and procedures; develop or amend training programs; train personnel; purchase or modify means of transportation, facilities and equipment; provide services; and communicate information.

-The CTA may award compensation for the following when it finds that there was an undue barrier to the mobility of a person with a disability:
+The CTA may also award compensation for the following when it finds that there was an undue barrier to the mobility of a person with a disability:

 - expenses associated with obtaining alternative goods, services, facilities or accommodation;